Vanbk/vanbk.github.io/_publications/2009-10-01-paper-title-number-3.md

 permalink: /publication/2009-10-01-paper-title-number-3
 excerpt: #'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2020-06-02
-venue: '2022 International Conference on Indoor Positioning and Indoor Navigation (IPIN), 5 - 7 Sep.
-2022, Beijing, China
+venue: '2022 International Conference on Indoor Positioning and Indoor Navigation'
 paperurl: #'https://link.springer.com/chapter/10.1007/978-981-15-6168-9_12'
 citation: 'Quach Luyl-Da, Nghia Duong-Trung, <b>Van Anh Vu</b>, and Nguyen Chi-Ngon, <i>2019 International Conference of the Pacific Association for Computational Linguistics</i> <b>PACLING 2019</b>.'
 ---